kwinsch/historify/docs/historify.1.md

 : Add a data category with specified path for organizing content within the repository.
 The *data_path* can be a relative path within the repository or an absolute path to an external location.
 Updates configuration and database to track the new category.
 At least one category must be present to start tracking files.

 **start|closing** [*repo_path*]
-: Signs the `db/seed.bin` in case of a new repo or the latest `db/changelog-YYYY-MM-DD.csv` file.
-On successful signing, the first|next `db/changelog-YYYY-MM-DD.csv` file is created.
-The command issues an implicit prior `verify`.
-A new file can not be created without prior closing (signing) the last open file.
-Logs a `closing` transaction to the new changelog with the hash of the last seed or changelog file, closing the chain.
+: Signs the `db/seed.bin` in case of a new repo or the latest `changelog-YYYY-MM-DD.csv` file.
+On successful signing, the first/next `changelog-YYYY-MM-DD.csv` file is created.
 The signature is placed in the same folder as the original file with a `.minisig` extension.
+A new changelog file cannot be created without signing the previous one first.
+Logs a `closing` transaction to the new changelog with the hash of the previous file (seed or changelog), establishing the hash chain for integrity verification.

 **scan** [*repo_path*] [`--category` *category*]
 : Scan the repository's data categories for file changes.
 Automatically detects and logs changes (`new`, `changed`, `move`, `deleted`) with cryptographic hashes to the latest open changelog file.
 The scan operation intelligently identifies new files, modified content, files that have been moved or renamed, and files that have been deleted.